 - Open source

 Getting to Know MyCelium

 MyCelium, as a company, was created back in 2008.
 It was conceived by a team of tech-savvy people who were mostly hardware engineers.
 The original purpose of the company was to develop a mesh networking project.

 After the release of Bitcoin back in 2009, though, things changed: the company took a deep interest in the blockchain technology, and they immediately recognized Bitcoin as a promising concept.
-With time, they learned more and more towards the new technology.
+With time, they learned more and more about new technology.

 To date, MyCelium has launched three Bitcoin-related projects - this just goes to show how much they believe in this cryptocurrency.

 The projects in question are the MyCelium Wallet, Entropy and Gear.

 Now that you know a little bit about the company, let’s check out the wallet itself.